Refrigeration using solar power

 This page was last updated by Bernard Preston on 9th January, 2024.

-Since most of this energy is used during the day when it's hot, there is a perfect synergy with solar-power.
+Since most of this power is required during the day when it's hot, there is a perfect synergy with solar-power.

 My first inverter was rated at 2kW and being a novice I was astonished that it would power a fridge and separate freezer when the grid in our area collapsed for 36-hours; they were full of goodies just before Christmas.